sourcegraph/about/content/blogposts/2024/gp-understanding-generator-functions-in-python-with-cody.md

 In the above example, `fibonacci` is a generator function.
 The yield keyword generates a series of values, pausing after each one until the next one is requested by calling `next()` on the generator object.

 Using Cody, you can ask specific questions or request clarifications about this code.
-For instance, you might ask, "**Identify potential areas for improvement related to code smells, readability, maintainability, performance, security, etc.”**
+For instance, you might ask

+> Identify potential areas for improvement related to code smells, readability, maintainability, performance, security, etc.

 ![Using Cody, you can ask specific questions](https://storage.googleapis.com/sourcegraph-assets/blog/gp-understanding-generator-functions-in-python-with-cody/image_002.jpg)